 Before taking out a lawsuit loan:

-- Know how much you need and only the use of the funds is for emergency expenses.
+- Know how much you need and only use the funds for emergency expenses.

 - Weigh the pros and cons of taking out a lawsuit loan.

 - Make sure you explore all your financial options, including borrowing money from friends first.